Coronavirus (COVID-19) and lupus

 - March 20: Dr. Ashira Blazer, Assistant Professor of Medicine in the Division of Rheumatology at New York University's Langone Medical Center, provides initial information about the coronavirus and its impact on people with lupus.

 From the begining of the outbreak, the coronavirus has been an extra concern for people with lupus.
-New uncertainty around the availability Hydroxychloroquine (Plaequenil) and Chloroquine (Aralen) has brought a new, urgent need to take action to help people with lupus.
+Uncertainty around the availability of Hydroxychloroquine (Plaequenil) and Chloroquine (Aralen) brought an urgency to act and protect.
+We took immediate action, and continue to monitor for new developments.
+We are always advocating for the rights and safety of people with lupus.

 Find out what your state is doing to ensure people with lupus are able to access HCQ and CQ while they are being investigated for use in treating COVID-19.